Samuel Lahm: Career

-Born in Leitersburg, Maryland, he was of German descent, his parents having emigrated from Germany.
-Lahm completed preparatory studies and then taught school.
-He attended Washington College (now Washington & Jefferson College in Washington, Pennsylvania.
-He studied law with Oliver H. Smith in Indiana.
-Lahm was admitted to the Ohio bar in 1836 and moved to Canton, Ohio to open a practice.
-He intended to return to Leitersburg, but stopped in Canton, Ohio and was pleased with the place.
-He partnered with Andrew W. Loomis until Loomis left the state in 1841.
+Lahm intended to return to Leitersburg, but moved to Canton, Ohio, to open a practice.
+For a time in Canton, he was in the office of Almon Sortwell.
+He was a member of the Lyceum debating society in Canton.
+He partnered with Andrew W. Loomis in the law firm Loomis & Lahm until Loomis left Ohio in 1841.
 He served as the master of chancery from 1837 to 1841 and prosecuting attorney of Stark County from 1837 to 1845.
-He served two terms as a member of the Ohio Senate in 1842.
 He was selected as a delegate to the Democratic National Convention in 1844 in Baltimore, Maryland.

-Lahm was appointed as a brigadier general in the state's antebellum militia, and commanded the 2nd Brigade, 6th Division of Ohio during the Mexican War.
+Lahm was elected as lieutenant colonel and later appointed as a brigadier general in the state's antebellum militia, and commanded the 2nd Brigade, 6th Division of Ohio during the Mexican War.